CSCE 492 Syllabus¶

 New Team Member Assignment¶

-Some students choose to take 492 before 490.
+Every year a few students receive a special pre-requisite override that allows them to take 492 before 490 (see "Can I take 492 before 490?".
 These students will be randomly assigned to teams on the first day of classes of 492.
 I will give preference to teams that lost member and thus have fewer than 4 members.
 The goal is to have all teams with 4 or 5 members, if at all possible.
 The assignments will be done randomly, in order to be fair to everyone.

 The final grade for this class will be calculated as follows: